ietf-teep/architecture/draft-ietf-teep-architecture.md

 interact with all the TEEP Brokers on a particular platform.
 In addition, since TEEs may be physically separated, with wholly different resources, there may be no need for TEEP Brokers to share information on installed TAs or resource usage.
-However, the architecture guarantees that the TAM will receive all the relevant information from the TEEP Broker to which it communicates.

 ## Multiple TAMs and Relationship to TAs